Posts

 Penetration or force is not a requirement of aggravated child molestation.
 The victim’s testimony that it was painful is sufficient to prove physical injury and no medical evidence is required to corroborate.

-If you are convicted of aggravated child molestation in Clayton County, then the sentence will either be life imprisonment or a split sentence of a mandatory minimum of 25 years imprisonment and probation for life.
+If you are convicted of aggravated child molestation in Henry County, then the sentence will either be life imprisonment or a split sentence of a mandatory minimum of 25 years imprisonment and probation for life.
 The defendant will also have to be placed on the sex offender registry for life.

 If someone is making an allegation of aggravated child molestation against you, it is imperative that you do not talk to the police, do not talk to the person who is accusing you of aggravated child molestation and call us.
 Time is of the essence to properly investigate the allegations.

-Do not wait until the Clayton County District Attorney actually returns an indictment against you before seeking an attorney.
+Do not wait until the Henry County District Attorney actually returns an indictment against you before seeking an attorney.
 Child Molestation cases can be proven solely on the victim’s own testimony.
 Therefore, it is vital that you immediately retain an attorney and get to work in defending yourself of these allegations.

 I would be happy to meet with you any time for a free consultation to discuss your case, your rights and your defenses to these allegations.